ASID Code of Ethics

-6.1 Members leaving an employer’s service shall not take drawings, designs, data, reports, notes, client lists or other materials relating to work performed in the employer’s service except with permission of the employer.
+6.1 Members leaving an employer’s service shall not take drawings, designs, photographs, data, reports, notes, client lists, or other materials relating to work performed in the employer’s service except with permission of the employer.

-6.3 Members shall not divulge any confidential information obtained during the course of their employment about the client or the client’s project or utilize photographs of the project, without the permission of both client and employer.
+6.2 Members shall not divulge any confidential information obtained during the course of their employment about the client or the client’s project.

 7.1 The Society shall follow standard procedures for the enforcement of this Code of Ethics and Professional Conduct as approved by the Society’s Board of Directors.